 Etsy (NASDAQ: ETSY) is an online marketplace connecting buyers and sellers of unique products that went public in 2015.
 Since then, it has proven to be resilient in the face of stiff competition from the likes of Amazon (NASDAQ: AMZN) and eBay but has still prospered.
 Like many companies, Etsy was initially challenged by COVID-19, but it has acted as a catalyst for growth while traditional retailers have struggled.
 However, does the niche that Etsy has carved out in the e-commerce space make it a good buy?

 The bull case for Etsy:

 Etsy continues to invest in product development to enhance user experience on the platform by improving algorithms and having free shipping for orders over $35.
-CEO Josh Silverman stated that they were withdrawing full-year guidance due to the current economic climate and expect revenue to grow 70-90% in Q2 of 2020.

 In 2019 Etsy became the first e-commerce company to offset the impact of global emissions from shipping, highlighting its ecological responsibility.